 So it's always that same report.

-When the people are in government programs, when the police orders stand down so shooters can go longer, if all these normal telltale signs start coming out, regardless, the White House is going to use this to go after our guns.
+So then again, there can be false reports of that too, except when somebody else opens the door, when smoke grenades get thrown from both sides, when the people are in government programs, and when the police order stand down so shooters can go longer, if all these normal telltale signs start coming out, regardless, the White House is going to use this to go after our guns.

 I just want to say to that caller, go fucking fuck yourself, you dumb fuck.